Skip to content

 dbt Transformed models, materialized views, API-facing tables dbt-cerebro

-Raw data lands in the source databases (execution, consensus, crawlers_data, nebula) and is transformed by dbt into the dbt database where it becomes available for serving.
+Raw data lands in the source databases (execution, consensus, crawlers_data, governance_db, nebula, cow_db) and is transformed by dbt into the dbt database where it becomes available for serving.
+The rpc_indexer database is the exception: it is written only by rpc-state-indexer and consumed read-only as an independent cross-check.

 Layer 3: Data Analysis & Modeling